ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

  * To derive the public key from the private key in X25519 protocol (e.g. [curve25519-dalek ](https://github.com/dalek-cryptography/curve25519-dalek/tree/main/x25519-dalek) crate in Rust) and calculate the shared secret.
  * For parsing the certificates (typically means ASN.1 DER encoding), e.g. [rasn](https://github.com/librasn/rasn) crate in Rust.
  * To verify the certificate chain
- * For ChaCha20-Poly1305 encryption and EdDSA signatures
+ * For ChaCha20-Poly1305 encryption and EdDSA signatures (e.g. [ChaCha20Poly1305](https://github.com/RustCrypto/AEADs/tree/master/chacha20poly1305) and [ed25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek/tree/main/ed25519-dalek) crates in Rust)

  Other dependencies **are not allowed**.
  Especially, you are not allowed to use the existing byte-parsing libraries.
+The above is already included in the starter project.

 ### Debugging tips for the handshake protocol